Disclaimer: This post includes affiliate links that I may get compensation from if you decide to make a purchase. Thank you for the support!

 Snow Peak Scarf – Free Pattern!

 Snow Peak Scarf… Free Crochet Pattern!
 This is a great fashion accessory, nice and long (77″)!
 Easy and so much fun to make… This project is using the Apache Tears Stitching Technique and is a easy row repeat project!
-Use 2 or more colors, scraps or a true color scheme works.
+Use 2 or more colors(I used 4 colors), scraps or a true color scheme works.
 Each row is finished off and the fringe makes it easy so you don’t have any ends to weave in!

 Snow Peak Scarf...
 Free Crochet Pattern